Applying and studying in the UK

 The UK is one of the world's most popular destinations for international students.
-More than 400,000 non-EU international students enrol in the UK each year.
+More than 485,000 EU and international students enrol in the UK each year.
 Of these, 143,000 are from the EU.

 Tuition fees vary between institutions.
 You’ll need to be aware of visa conditions, English language requirements and work permit restrictions.

 Use this guide as well as other information and advice found across our website.
 Our UK university rankings are a good place to start.